March 24 @ 10:00 am - 5:00 pm

 Terry Marks-Tarlow, Ph.D., is a licensed clinical psychologist (PSY8853) in private practice in Santa Monica.
-She teaches developmental neurobiology at the Reiss Davis Child Study Center and is a Research Associate at the Institute for Fractal Research in Kassel Germany.
-She is on the Board of Directors of the Los Angeles County Psychological Association, serving as Community Outreach Co-Chair, she co-created, curated and edited the exhibition book for “Mirrors of the Mind: The Psychotherapist as Artist.”
+She is a Visiting Professor at Italian Universita Niccolo Cusano London and a Research Associate at the Institute for Fractal Research in Kassel Germany.
+She is on the Board of Directors of the Los Angeles County Psychological Association, where as Community Outreach Co-Chair, she co-created and curates an annual exhibition of visual and performance arts, “Mirrors of the Mind: The Psychotherapist as Artist.”
 Dr. Marks-Tarlow is a member of the Insight Center teaching faculty.

-Dr. Marks-Tarlow is the author of numerous papers and chapters as well as four books.
-Her most recent books, Clinical Intuition in Psychotherapy (2012, Norton) and Awakening Clinical Intuition (2014, Norton), both of which she has illustrated herself, affirm the importance of play, imagination and creativity in psychotherapy.
-Dr. Marks-Tarlow has presented workshops and seminars nationally and internationally, including a 2012 a conference at the Tavistock Institute in London relating to her second book, Psyches Veil, on nonlinear dynamics, and the 2015 UCLA Interpersonal Neurobiology Conference.
+Dr. Marks-Tarlow has authored and co-edited numerous books, including Play and Creativity in Psychotherapy (2018, Norton), Truly Mindful Coloring (2016, PESI), Awakening Clinical Intuition (2014, Norton), and Clinical Intuition in Psychotherapy (2012, Norton), and Psyche’s Veil (2008, Routledge), all of which she has illustrated herself.
+Dr. Marks-Tarlow has presented workshops and seminars internationally and nationally, including a 2012 a conference at the Tavistock Institute in London relating to her second book, Psyches Veil, on nonlinear dynamics, and the 2015 UCLA Interpersonal Neurobiology Conference.

 Dr. Marks-Tarlow embodies the balance of life between play, imagination and creativity through her dance, art and yoga.
-Her creativity also has been expressed musically in her 2010 opera libretto “Cracked Orlando,” with music composed by Jonathan Dawe.
+Her creativity also has been expressed musically, through writing opera librettos with Juilliard teacher and composer Jonathan Dawe.
+Her first opera, “Cracked Orlando”, premiered in New York City in 2010 with a ballet.
+Her second opera, “Oroborium” is scheduled to premiere at Lincoln Center in April, 2018.
 For more information visit her website at http://markstarlow.com

 Continuing Education Units are available.
 A CE certificate is issued for each module for a $20 charge per module.
 Instructions for purchasing CE certificates will be emailed once registration is completed and certificates are issued after the module is completed.